-- 15.5 At the heart of Bentworth is the C of E Primary School, St Mary's Church, and Jubilee Hall.
+15.6 At the heart of Bentworth is the CE Primary School, St Mary's Church, and Jubilee Hall.
 A popular school for those seeking a rural setting and local children, there is ambition to further deepen the working relationship between the church and school, sharing uses for key events and strengthening links into the community.
 The church has planning permission for a small extension to provide a toilet, kitchenette, and storage, and is keen to host more community focused events, working together with the school.
 Jubilee hall is a good facility on site, owned and used by the school during school hours including for wrap around care, and available for hire out of hours.
-The school was allocated CIL funding in 2023 for redevelopment of the pond and allotment area to provide greater access and ability to do learning outside and works to playground. - 15.6 This is a strong example of close working between facilities, which will help progress future projects.
-One such aspiration is to develop a pre-school on site, to bring community together and to help reduce travel.
-Many families drop off at school having dropped off at preschool in Alton or Four Marks and Medstead.
-There is further work such as addressing parking issues to enable more appropriate entrance for funeral corteges into church and bringing more floorspace into use in the main school building through reconfiguration.
-There is a real aspiration for a community hub on this site, where all ages can support each other, and helping to reduce the need to travel.
+The school was allocated CIL funding in 2023 for redevelopment of the pond and allotment area to provide greater access and ability to do learning outside and works to playground - this work is now completed.